PicShape/engine/README.md

 ## Background

 Picshape Engine is the Node.js back-end hosting the API for image transformation.
-This project exists as a 3rd year project at ENSICAEN and is part of PicShape.
+It is a 3rd year project part of 'PicShape', a cloud image converter using fogleman's primitive project https://github.com/fogleman/primitive.

+The project is composed of a front-end, back-end and an Android application.
+Check https://github.com/PicShape/picshape for more information.

+## Project progress

+- [x] Collaborators started with Node.js
+- [x] Bridging primitive with node.js back-end
+- [x] Setup project structure
+- [x] Defining API structure
+- [ ] Finishing full-cycle conversion API
+    - [x] Conversion done by API call
+    - [ ] Returning link to converted photo

 ## Structure